jacobmills0618/Real-Estate-Sales-in-Hartford-Conneticut/README.md

 - Investigate missing value patterns and their correlations
 - Determine and visualize trends in sale prices and sale amounts
-- Interprete results using historical housing market context
+- Interpret results using historical housing market context
 - Use trend data to predict potential prices and amounts in 2025